Rondo neighborhood: Established Black community

 Rondo was the backbone of the Black community in St. Paul.
 Black homeownership thrived in Minnesota from 1900 on.
 Organizations in Rondo included the St. Paul chapter of the National Association for the Advancement of Colored People in which Roy Wilkins was involved; Black newspapers included the St. Paul Echo between 1925 and 1927, the Appeal, the Northwest Bulletin, and the St. Paul Recorder (now the Minnesota Spokesman-Recorder).
 The St. Paul Echo was published by Earl Wilkins, brother of Roy Wilkins.

 The St. Paul chapter of the Urban League, the Hallie Q. Brown Community Center, the Phyllis Wheatley Community Center and many other community resources took form in Rondo.
 (Note: Jamil Jude, director of "The Highwaymen" describes the ongoing presence of Rondo in the Black community, "As a Black artist, when you move here, the first question people ask you is, ‘Do you know about the history of Rondo?'
 I've been wondering why people always want to tell Black artists that story and I think it's because there is a desire to remember the history, the beauty of that community and what a disastrous — to the community — event the construction of the highway was," says Jude.
 "So I feel like the seeds of this story were planted in me in 2011, when I moved to town.")

 Black baseball remains an enduring part of the Rondo legacy.
-Famous players include Toni Stone, one of three women who played in the Negro leagues in the early 1950s; and Roy Campanella - Hall of Fame catcher for the Brooklyn Dodgers - who lived in Rondo during the late 1940s while with an earlier version of the Saints.
-Dave Winfield, the Hall of Fame outfielder whose career spanned the 1970s to early 1990s, grew up in Rondo neighborhood until his family was displaced by the highway construction project.
+Famous players include Toni Stone, one of three women who played in the Negro leagues in the early 1950s; and Roy Campanella, Hall of Fame catcher for the Brooklyn Dodgers, who lived in Rondo during the late 1940s while with an earlier version of the Saints.
+Dave Winfield, the Hall of Fame outfielder whose career spanned the 1970s to early 1990s, grew up in Rondo until his family was displaced by the highway construction project.